sohit-agarwal/Wexflow/README.md

 # Todo list
 - **Wexflow Engine:** Add XSD validation of the workflow files before loading them.
+- **Tasks execution graph:** Improve the tasks execution graph by allowing parallel execution of tasks, by provinding the ability to alter the execution flow of the tasks and by providing the ability to add DoIf and DoWhile in the execution graph.
+- **Linux:** Update Wexflow to work on Linux (Mono) and create a setup project for Linux.
 - **Wexflow Manager:** Make the workflow status of the visible workflows live and highlight the workflows who are running in green.
-- **YouTube task:** Create a task that allows to upload, edit and delete videos on YouTube.
-This task should use YouTube Data API client library for .NET.
-- **Tasks execution graph:** Improve the tasks execution graph by allowing parallel execution of tasks, by provinding the ability to alter the execution flow of the tasks and by providing the ability to add DoIf and DoWhile in the execution graph.
 - **Workflow jobs:** Allow parallel execution of the jobs of a workflow.
 - **Wexflow Editor:** Add a tab in Wexflow Manager from wich the end user can view all the workflow files and from wich a workflow file can be edited, created or deleted.
 Wexflow Editor should handle XML synthax highlighting (FastColoredTextBox shoud do the job), opening multiple XML files in tabs like in Notepad++ and saving multiple XML files at the same time.
 - **Wexflow Designer:** Add a tab in Wexflow Manager from wich the end user can view all the workflows and from wich a workflow can be edited, created or deleted in design mode through a user friendly UI that allows to view workflow tasks in boxes, to view and edit task settings in a panel located in the left and to create or delete a task.
 Wexflow Designer should handle Drag and Drop if possible.
 Wexflow Designer should allow users who are not familiar with XML to work with Wexflow.
 - **Wexflow Web Manager:** Create a JavaScript library that provides HTML5 controls that allow to view the workflows by highlighting the workflows who are running, manage workflows (start a workflow, stop a workflow, suspend a workflow and resume a workflow), edit workflows (create a workflow, modify a workflow and delete a workflow).
 This library should provide user friendly functionalities such as Drag and Drop.
 The JavaScript library aims to allow Wexflow to be integrated in ASP.NET, PHP, Ruby on Rails, Python, HTML5 websites and so on.
 This library should allow users who do not know XML to work with Wexflow.
 Also, create a Web Manager in HTML5/CSS3 that makes use of this JavaScript library.
+- **YouTube task:** Create a task that allows to upload, edit and delete videos on YouTube.
+This task should use YouTube Data API client library for .NET.

 # History